lsaffre/north/docs/babel.rst

   +--------------+------------------+-------------+-------+----+

-If your application is being used both in Canada and the US, then your US clients don't want to have a "useless" column for the French designation of their products.
+If your application is being used both in Canada and the US, then your US customers don't want to have a "useless" column for the French designation of their products.
+With North you can simply set the :attr:`languages <north.Site.languages>` attribute to `["en"]` for US customers and to `['en','fr']` for Canadian customers.

 See also:

 - The :doc:`/tutorials/catalog/index` tutorial
-- The :attr:`languages <djangosite.Site.languages>` setting
+- The :attr:`languages <north.Site.languages>` setting